 A study of the major achievements of Western civilization in graphic, plastic, and building arts.
 The course is designed to familiarize the student with his/her artistic heritage and to foster an awareness of widely differing art forms as expressions of the societies, which produced them.
-Prerequisite: ENC 1101.
+Prerequisite: ENC 1101 with minimum grade of "C."